sbarski/KinesisNet/README.md

 ## Overview
 This is a basic library for handling Amazon Kinesis partly inspired by the excellent [ReactoKinesisX](https://github.com/theburningmonk/ReactoKinesiX).

 While it's not as (yet) fully featured as the aforementioned library it is enough to play with.
+Pull requests are welcome.

 ## Basics
 ### Installation